Winter storm naming in the United States: The Weather Channel

-During Halloween 2011, a nor'easter impacted the northeastern United States and was nicknamed "Snowtober" by various media outlets and on social media, which prompted The Weather Channel (TWC) to put the nickname on air where it took off.
-As a result, the commercial weather service started to informally investigate naming winter storms and realised that Twitter needed a hashtag for every system so that information could be filtered.
+During Halloween 2011, a nor'easter impacted the northeastern United States and was nicknamed "Snowtober" by various media outlets and on social media, which prompted The Weather Channel (TWC) to put the nickname on air, where it took off.
+As a result, commercial weather services started to informally investigate naming winter storms and realized that Twitter needed a hashtag for every system so that information could be filtered.
 During October 2012, TWC announced that 3 of their senior meteorologists would start proactively naming noteworthy winter storms, using names from a predetermined list of 26 Roman and Greek names.
-TWC argued that the naming scheme would raise awareness, make communications and information sharing easier, which in turn would make it easier for people to understand forecasts, lead to better planning, preparedness and result in less impact overall.
-The initial reaction to TWC's naming scheme was mixed as most people did not have a problem with it, while others were not happy that TWC had not consulted the rest of the meteorological community on the initiative and called it self-serving and not in the interest of effective weather communication.
-After considering TWC's press release and various other factors, the founder and president of the commercial weather service Accuweather, Dr. Joel N. Myers, suggested that TWC had "confused media spin with science and public safety."
-He also stated that Accuweather had explored the issue for 20 years and had concluded that it "was not good science" and would "mislead the public" and noted that "winter storms were very different from hurricanes".
-At the time the NWS made no comment about the naming system but noted that they did not name winter storms.
+TWC argued that the naming scheme would raise awareness and make communications and information sharing easier, which in turn would make it easier for people to understand forecasts, leading to better planning, preparedness, and results with less impact overall.
+The initial reaction to TWC's naming scheme was mixed as most people did not have a problem with it, while others were not happy that TWC had not consulted the rest of the meteorological community on the initiative, and called it self-serving and not in the interest of effective weather communication.
+After considering TWC's press release and various other factors, the founder and president of the commercial weather service Accuweather, Joel Myers, suggested that TWC had "confused media spin with science and public safety."
+He also stated that Accuweather had explored the issue for 20 years and had concluded that it "was not good science" that would "mislead the public" and noted that "winter storms were very different from hurricanes".
+At the time, the NWS made no comment about the naming system but noted that they did not name winter storms.